borhan-kazimipour/big_data_tutorials/README.md

 ## Running Jupyter

+The current version runs Jupyter automatically as you execute `docker run...` discussed in the **Run** Section.
+So, most probably you do not need to run Jupyter manually.
+But if you do, then follow these steps:

 * Go to interactive mode as discussed above.

 * Run `./start-jupyter.sh` if you are in the right path (in this example `/home/`) or enter the following command: